RevenueCat/docs/docs/dashboard-and-metrics/customers-group/promotionals.md

 ![](/images/5014886-Screenshot_2023-03-27_at_2.05.51_PM_8b5058a6c31dbdc51f0552225a5fd7d8.png "Screenshot 2023-03-27 at 2.05.51 PM.png")

 Granting an entitlement from the customer page will go into effect immediately, but you may need to [refresh CustomerInfo](/getting-started#section-get-subscription-status) on the client to get the latest active entitlements.
 The promotional access will automatically be revoked after the selected duration.
-Note that promotional entitlements in the customer timeline will not show as "sandbox" transactions.
+Note that promotional entitlements in the customer timeline will not show as "sandbox" transactions and [Webhooks](https://www.revenuecat.com/docs/integrations/webhooks) will send their related events as "production" events.

 :::info
 Promotional entitlements will be prefixed with "rc_promo" in the customer dashboard and in SDKs.